Building capacity in the use of the Global Bioenergy Partnership indicators for sustainable bioenergy

 - Capacity building activities (training, stakeholder meetings etc.) are designed to encourage collaboration between ministry, centres of excellence and stakeholders to share data and information.

-- Focus discussion group meetings will be held in 2017 to identify members of multi-stakeholder working group
+- Focus discussion group meetings to identify members of multi-stakeholder working group